isomerpages/gb-assist/_gov-assist/types-of-assistance/grants.md

 <a href="https://www.mas.gov.sg/development/fintech/mas-fsti-proof-of-concept-grant" target="_blank" style="color:#037e8a">Find out more</a>

-#### Quieter Construction Innovation Fund (QCIF)

-The QCIF aims to promote adoption of quieter construction equipment and innovate methods, in order to mitigate construction noise impact to the public so as to achieve a liveable environment for all.

-<a href="https://www.nea.gov.sg/programmes-grants/grants-and-awards/quieter-construction-innovation-fund" target="_blank" style="color:#037e8a">Find out more</a>

 #### Resource Efficiency Grant for Energy

 REG(E) encourages companies in the Industry sector to implement projects that lead to meaningful carbon abatement outcomes.